-Committee Details of the procedures Executive n/a^{31} Audit: Audit Committee (AC) In accordance with Sec.
-4.1(c) of the Audit Committee Charter , as amended (" AC Charter ") 32 , written notices of AC meetings (specifying the date, place and time, and matters to be discussed at the meeting) are sent by the AC Secretariat (Internal Audit team) to the concerned AC Members/Advisors a month before, or at least three (3) days prior to the scheduled meeting.
+Yes V No Committee Details of the procedures Executive n/a 32 Audit: Audit Committee (AC) In accordance with Sec.
+4.1(c) of the Audit Committee Charter, as amended ("AC Charter") 33 , written notices of AC meetings (specifying the date, place and time, and matters to be discussed at the meeting) are sent by the AC Secretariat (Internal Audit team) to the concerned AC Members/Advisors a month before, or at least three (3) days prior to the scheduled meeting.
 Materials for the AC meetings are sent to concerned Members and Advisors at least three (3) days before the scheduled meeting.
 Further, per Sec.
-4.4(a) of the AC Charter , any other notice or document to be given or issued to the Members/Advisors may be served by the Committee upon any Member/Advisor either (i) personally, or (ii) by sending it by mail, postage prepaid, addressed to such Member/Advisor at his address and, in any case where the address of a Member/Advisor is outside the Philippines, by prepaid airmail or courier, or (iii) by facsimile transmission.
+4.4(a) of the AC Charter, any other notice or document to be given or issued to the Members/Advisors may be served by the Committee upon any Member/Advisor either (i) personally, or (ii) by sending it by mail, postage prepaid, addressed to such Member/Advisor at his address and, in any case where the address of a Member/Advisor is outside the Philippines, by prepaid airmail or courier, or (iii) by facsimile transmission.
 The AC Member or Advisor can request from the AC Secretariat for further information relevant to the AC meetings personally, or via mail, email or telephone/facsimile numbers.
 Nomination: Governance and Nomination Committee (GNC) In accordance with Sec.
-4.1(c) of the GNC Charter 33 , written notices of GNC meetings (specifying the date, place and time, and matters to be discussed at the meeting) are sent by the GNC Secretariat (Corporate Governance Office) to the concerned GNC Members/Advisors at least three (3) days prior to the scheduled meeting, endeavoring, in practice, however to provide the notice at least two (2) weeks in advance.
+4.1(c) of the GNC Charter 34 , written notices of GNC meetings (specifying the date, place and time, and matters to be discussed at the meeting) are sent by the GNC Secretariat (Corporate Governance Office) to the concerned GNC Members/Advisors at least three (3) days prior to the scheduled meeting, endeavoring, in practice, however to provide the notice at least two (2) weeks in advance.
 Materials, documents, papers and all other pertinent information are provided at least one (1) week prior to the scheduled meeting.
-Further, per item 4.4(a) of the GNC Charter, any other notice or document to be given http://www.pldt.com.ph/about/management/Documents/Audit%20Committee%20Charter.pdf.
+Further, per item 4.4(a) of the GNC Charter , any other notice or document to be given or issued to the Members/Advisors may be served by the Committee upon any Member/Advisor either (i) personally, or (ii) by sending it by mail, postage prepaid, addressed to such Member/Advisor at his address and, in any case where the address of a Member/Advisor is outside the Philippines, by prepaid airmail or courier, or (iii) by facsimile transmission.
+The GNC Member or Advisor can request from the GNC Secretariat for further information relevant to the GNC meetings personally, or via mail, email or telephone/facsimile numbers.
+Remuneration: Executive Compensation Committee (ECC) In accordance with Item 4.1(c) of the Executive Compensation Committee Charter, as amended (" ECC Charter ") 35 , written notices of ECC meetings (specifying the date, place and time, and matters to be discussed at the meeting) are sent by the ECC Secretariat (Human Resources) to the concerned ECC Members/Advisors at least three (3) days prior to the scheduled meeting.
+Materials, documents, papers and all other pertinent information are likewise provided at least three (3) days prior to the scheduled meeting.
+Further, per item 4.4(a) of the ECC Charter , any other notice or document to be given http://pldt.com/docs/default-source/company-leadership/audit-committee-charter-.pdf?sfvrsn=2.

-$^{^{\}rm 31}\,$ The Board of Directors has not created or delegated its powers to an Executive Committee.
+32 The Board of Directors has not created or delegated its powers to an Executive Committee.

-32 A copy of the Audit Committee Charter is posted at:
+33 A copy of the Audit Committee Charter is posted at: